Duke in Davos 'sex slave' denial

 After his opening statement the duke told the packed reception at the Belvedere hotel in the Swiss resort: "My focus is on my work and this evening's reception allows me to tell you about just a couple of the initiatives that I have founded and am passionate about."

 Ms Roberts alleges that she was ''procured'' for the duke by convicted sex offender Jeffrey Epstein, a billionaire American financier, who she accuses of using her as a teenage "sex slave''.

 Andrew stepped down as the UK's trade envoy in July 2011 following controversy over his friendship with Epstein.

 Palace officials have twice issued statements denying the duke had sexual contact with Ms Roberts.

-Prior to today's engagement, aides had insisted the duke would "move on and push ahead" with his work promoting education, technology and enterprise despite the furore.
+Prior to last night's engagement, aides had insisted the duke would "move on and push ahead" with his work promoting education, technology and enterprise despite the furore.

 There had been speculation throughout the day that the duke would mention the allegations.